kiegroup/git-backporting/README.md

 **BPer** is in development mode, this means that it has many limitations right now.
 I'll try to summarize the most importan ones:

-- No way to override backporting pull request fields like body, reviewers and so on.
 - You can backport pull requests only.
 - It only works for [GitHub](https://github.com/).
 - Integrated in GitHub Actions CI/CD only.

 Based on these limitations, the next **Future Works** could be the following:
-- Give users the possibility to override/customize the backporting pull request.
 - Provide a way to backport single commit too (or a set of them), even if no original pull request is present.
 - Integrate this tool with other git management services (like GitLab and Bitbucket) to make it as generic as possible.
 - Provide some reusable GitHub workflows.